Doctors and Remediation in GMC Cases

 (h) how proactive and sincere the doctor has been to work on achieving competence;

 (i) the quality and amount of evidence provided to demonstrate competence;

 (j) where full competence has not yet been achieved, whether the doctor has devised an action plan to achieve competence, and the steps that have been taken to date.

 A doctor who has been suspended may find it difficult to remediate their shortcomings because they are excluded from their clinical job.
 Some doctors therefore undertake a period of clinical attachment, so as to keep up to date and observe current clinical practice.
 Doctors who have conditions of practice may also struggle to find work, and so undertake a clinical attachment.
 The GMC has written guidance to doctors undertaking clinical attachments who are the subject of conditions or a suspension.
 Doctors must ensure that they comply with their conditions, or the restrictions that a suspension imposes.
 Read the GMC document: GMC Guidance on Clinical Attachments

-The GMC has also commissioned research on remediation and the ability of doctors to achieve it, which is worth reading: GMC Remediation Analysis
+The GMC and others organisations have also commissioned research on remediation and the ability of doctors to achieve it, which is useful reading:

-Doctors Defence Service can advise doctors on remediation.
+Doctors Defence Service can advise doctors on remediation in GMC Cases and MPTS hearings.
 For more information, call us on 0800 10 88 739